-1. List of School Activities
+1. List of school activities

 - Classroom instruction

 - Educational Tours in Ireland and internationally

 - Overnight Tours in Ireland and abroad.

 - Sports training and matches

 - Lunch time and after school clubs and societies

 - Voluntary Charity activities

 - Awards and Presentations

 - Concerts / Drama rehearsals and performances

 - Counselling sessions

 - Parent Teacher meetings

 - Online communication re teaching learning and assessment

+- Engagement with School Completion Programme Activities

+- Engagement with Home School Community Liaison Activities

-2. The school has identified the following risk of harm in respect of its activities
+2. The school has identified the following risk of harm in respect of its activities -

 - Cyberbullying

 - Exposure to non-vetted adults from external organisations

 - Emotional abuse in the school environment

 - Substance Misuse

 - Adults collecting students

 - Visiting sports teams

 - Vulnerability in relation to changing for sports

 - Conditions for one to one meetings

+- Administering of medicines

+- Social time (breaktimes) on a large campus and the provision of adequate supervision

-3. The school has the following procedures in place to address the risks of harm identified in this assessment
+- 3. The school has the following procedures in place to address the risks of harm identified in this assessment -

 - Staff completed Child Protection Training

 - Staff completed Health & safety Training

 - Staff are Garda Vetted

 - Multiple staff attend on overnight activities

 - Supervision provided on lunchtime and afterschool activities

-• Student training relating to online activity
+- Student training relating to online activity